w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict">

-This success criterion only applies to [non-web documents](#document) and [software](#software) that are implemented using markup languages and allow the user to modify these text spacing properties.</div>
+This success criterion only applies to [non-web documents](#document) and [non-web software](#software) that are implemented using markup languages and allow the user to modify these text spacing properties.</div>
 <div class="note wcag2ict documents">

 There are several mechanisms that allow users to modify a document's text spacing properties of content implemented in markup languages.
 For example, an eBook technology may have an available user agent that allows users to override document text styles.
 When such a mechanism is available, the success criterion requires that the content responds appropriately to it.</div>